-Scottish Macaroni Pie Recipe
+Where does the Scottish Macaroni Pie come from?

 There are other versions of Macaroni pies made around the world, most notably in the Caribbean, but the Scottish Macaroni pie is different because it uses a pastry case, the same as a Scotch pie but without the lid.

-At one point even the high street bakery Greggs sold them before they were discontinued in 2015, much to the outrage of the people of Scotland!
-This led to a nation-wide petition for their return that was even signed by prominent politicians.
+At one point, even the high-street bakery Greggs sold them before they were discontinued in 2015, much to the outrage of the people of Scotland!
+This led to a nationwide petition for their return that was even signed by prominent politicians.
 Alas, it wasn’t to be.

 Pin for later!